honeycombio/refinery/tools/convert/rules.md

 ### AgeOutValue

-AgeOutValue is the value to use when aging out keys.

-AgeOutValue indicates the threshold for removing keys from the EMA.
+Indicates the threshold for removing keys from the EMA.
 The EMA of any key will approach 0 if it is not repeatedly observed, but will never truly reach it, so we have to decide what constitutes "zero".
 Keys with averages below this threshold will be removed from the EMA.
 Default is the same as Weight, as this prevents a key with the smallest integer value (1) from being aged out immediately.
 This value should generally be <= Weight, unless you have very specific reasons to set it higher.

-Not eligible for live reload.

 Type: `float`